Abenaesha/ne-news-FE/README.md

 You should implement the following functionality in your website.
 Check the lecture calendar to see when any new topics will be covered, but feel free to have a go at them beforehand as well!

 **As a user, I should be able to...**

 1. view a list of all articles
 2. view a page for each topic with a list of related articles.
 3. view an individual article.
 4. view an individual article's comments.
-5. log-in to the site.
-6. sort articles by:
+5. sort articles by:
    - date created
    - comment_count
    - votes

-**As a logged-in user, I should be able to...**

-7. log out.
-8. post a new comment to an existing article.
+6. post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly').
-9. delete my own comments.
+7. delete my own comments (as a default logged in user. e.g. 'jessjelly').
-10. vote on an article and immediately see the change.
+8. vote on an article and immediately see the change.
-11. vote on a comment and immediately see the change.
+9. vote on a comment and immediately see the change.

 **As a hiring partner, I should be able to...**

-12. use the site on my mobile without sacrificing style or functionality (as I may not have my laptop nearby).
+10. use the site on my mobile without sacrificing style or functionality (as I may not have my laptop nearby).
-13. log-in clearly with a suggested or default user (as I have no knowledge of the users in the database)
-14. follow the readme instructions to easily run the project locally.
+11. follow the readme instructions to easily run the project locally.
-15. find a link to the hosted version of the project in the readme.
+12. find a link to the hosted version of the project in the readme.
-16. find a link to the back-end repository of the project in the readme.
+13. find a link to the back-end repository of the project in the readme.
-17. find a link to the hosted version of the back-end project in the readme.
+14. find a link to the hosted version of the back-end project in the readme.

 **Error-handling: As a user, I should...**

-18. be directed to a 404 page if I go on a non-existent path/a path for a non-existent article
+15. show a 404 error if I go on a non-existent path/a path for a non-existent article/topic.
+16. show a 400 error if I go on a invalid article ID.
-19. not be allowed to post an article if I have not filled in all of the form boxes.
+17. not be allowed to post a comment if I have not filled in all of the form boxes.
-20. not be able to log in with a non-existent username.

 ### _If time, and if you have implemented it in your back-end API..._

 **As a user, I should be able to...**

-21. navigate over pages of articles (e.g. using pagination or infinite scroll).
+18. navigate over pages of articles (e.g. using pagination or infinite scroll).
-22. navigate over pages of comments (e.g. using pagination or infinite scroll).
+19. navigate over pages of comments (e.g. using pagination or infinite scroll).
-23. view a list of all articles written by a specific user.
+20. view a list of all articles written by a specific user.

-**As a logged-in user, I should be able to...**

-24. post a new article to an existing topic.
+21. post a new article to an existing topic.
-25. delete my own articles.
+22. delete my own articles.

 ### Deployment